Lecrapouille/OpenGLCppWrapper/README.md

 Shader uniforms can be initialized directly because they act like constant values inside shaders.
 Shader attributes and shader samplers need a bound VAO to be initialized (explained here after).
 Shader uniforms data are reachable through methods like `scalarf(const char*)`, `vector3f(const char*)`, `matrix44f(const char*)`, ... using the name of the shader attribute or shader sampler (respect the case).
 Note that `f` means float and `i` means integer.

 * line 22 and 33:
-To initialize your 3D model, you have to use a VAO and bind it to the desired GLProgram This last, helped with the list of shader attributes and samplers, will populate VBOs and textures inside the VAO instance.
+To initialize your 3D model, you have to use a VAO and bind it to the desired GLProgram This last, helped with its internal list of shader attributes and samplers, will populate VBOs and textures inside the VAO instance.
 Shader attributes and samplers give their name to VBOs and textures.
 In our example, `vao1` and `vao2` will have a VBO named `position` and `UV` and a texture named `texID`.
 Their data are reachable through methods like `scalarf(const char*)`, `vector3f(const char*)`, `matrix44f(const char*)` or `texture2D(const char*)`, ... using the name of the shader attribute or shader sampler (respect the case).

 * line 46, 51:
 GLProgram reserves a predefined number of elements in VBO if this information is given either within the GLProgram constructor or with the method `setInitVBOSize(size_t)`.
-VBOs and textures are instantiate automatically and only once during the first binding: the next binding will create nothing.
-Once VAO has been bind to a GLProgram it cannot be used by another GLProgram (else an exception would be thrown to prevent errors).
-Bind a VAO makes it the single active VAO to the lined GLProgram and replace the older bound VAO.
+VBOs and textures are instantiate automatically and only once during the first binding.
+On the next binding nothing are created.
+Once VAO has been bind to a GLProgram it cannot be bound to another GLProgram (an exception would be thrown to prevent this unexpected behavior).
+Binding a VAO makes it be the single activable VAO to this GLProgram.
+As consequence it replaces the older bound VAO.

 * lines 25-29:
 Textures and VBOs shall be initialized.
 Textures are uniforms but they are filled like attributes (need a bind VAO).
 Textures dimension depends on the sampler used in your GLSL code: the can be 1D, 2D, 3D or Cube.
 You can load jpeg, BMP, png, TGA ... files and for 2D textures, you have to use `load(const char*)`.
 VBO is a GPU buffer for storing data of your 3d models (vertex position, texture coordinates, normals ...).
-All VBOs shall have the same size. **TODO** automatic check will be added.
+All VBOs shall have the same size.
+Automatic checks of their sizes are made.

 * line 33-38:
 You can create as many VAOs as desired.
 The number of VAOs only depends on how many 3D models you desire to create.
 You have to redo the same steps for filling VBOs and textures.
 In this example, two VAOs are bound the same shader program but you can add more shader programs.
 For example, see my examples using framebuffers;